Chinese expulsion

 Hanging out with haiku master Basho in Tokyo, October 2025.

-In Basho’s Footsteps: This Saturday, March 7 at 11 a.m., I’m giving a presentation to the Yuki Teikei Society on my recent walking tour in Japan of the 1689 journey by the famed haiku poet Basho.
+In Basho’s Footsteps: This Saturday, March 7 at 11 a.m.
+Pacific, I’m giving a presentation to the Yuki Teikei Society on my recent walking tour in Japan of the 1689 journey by the famed haiku poet Basho.
 I’ll share photos, haiku and art.
 You are invited to attend and sign in as a guest (the first few minutes will include some organization business).
 This presentation will not be recorded.
 Click here to join the Zoom.
 Meeting ID: 818 4373 6721

 Museum of Haiku Literature Award: I’m honored that the following poem was chosen as the best haiku of the Autumn 2025 issue of Frogpond, the journal of the Haiku Society of America: